inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## About

-This is a simple web application that displays the current time in Moscow.
+This is a simple web application on Python that displays the current time in Moscow.

 ## How to Use